www.scantips.com

 t

-N is f/Stop Number and t is shutter speed duration Time.
-Note f/Stop Numbers are always squared in exposure calculations, as above, to convert their √2 names into 2x exposure steps.
+N is f/stop Number and t is shutter speed duration Time.
+Note f/stop Numbers are always squared in exposure calculations, as above, to convert their √2 names into 2x exposure steps.

 Log₂(value) computes the exponent of 2 that is equivalent to the value.
 The method to compute log₂ has been defined here.
 Exponents and Logarithms are simply "reverse" operations, in the same way multiply and divide or add and subtract are reverse operations ("undoing" each other, so to speak).